12 Common Roof Problems

 10. Improper skylight installation or cracked glass

 The most common improper installations of skylights are improper flashings or none at all.
+Flashings need regular maintenance checks since they are particularly vulnerable to breakdown from harsh weather conditions.
 If you refer back to #2, you could understand why this is a problem.
 If skylights have cracked glass, then at the next rainfall, it is almost guaranteed to leak.

 11. Cracked, broken, or slipped roofing material

-If any roofing material is cracked, broken, or slipped, then it exposes the felt underlayment that it beneath the roofing material.
+If any roofing material is cracked, broken, or slipped, then it exposes the felt underlayment that’s beneath the roofing material.
+Roofing material cracks due to wear and tear from years of harsh weather conditions, heavy rains, very hot sun, damaging winds, broken tree branches, pine tree cones, flying debris and improper use of the roof.
 Continue to read onto #12 to find out why this is an important red flag.

 12. Exposed or deteriorated felt underlayment